dlebauer/ecological-forecasting-workflows-draft/abstract.md

 * _Reproducibility in ecological and environmental modelling: whether and why scientific workflows, and where next?_
 * _Software practices that promote interoperability {and reproducibility} for ecological forecasting_
-* Computational workflows for the era of ecological inference
+* _Advances in software to accelerate the improvement of global models of ecological and environmental systems
 <!--- a mouthfull-->